- 222 Marina Park Way

-The brand-new outdoor music venue and event space features a shell-shaped stage that appears to emerge from the waterfront, stretching up into the skyline with gorgeous views of San Diego Bay.
+The still-new outdoor music venue and event space were built in 2021 and feature a shell-shaped stage that appears to emerge from the waterfront, stretching up into the skyline with gorgeous views of San Diego Bay.
 The Rady Shell serves as the home for the San Diego Symphony and hosts a variety of concerts and community events throughout the year.

 This summer, carve some time out of your schedule to visit the Rady Shell at Jacobs Park.
 There’s something for everyone to enjoy at this world-class venue and public park – from community events like yoga to dinner and a symphony, to internationally touring rock bands – the visitor experience at Rady Shell can’t be beaten.

 About Rady Shell at Jacobs Park

 Rady Shell at Jacobs Park has been years in the making, and it finally opened to the public in the summer of 2021 after five years of planning and construction.
 The once-neglected area of San Diego is quickly transforming into one of the coolest neighborhoods in the city, and the Rady Shell at Jacobs Park has cemented San Diego’s Waterfront district into one of the top destinations and a cultural landmark for the city.

 Rady Shell aims to blend culture with the natural beauty of the surroundings, creating a one-of-a-kind space for the San Diego community to gather and enjoy the park, live music, delicious local food, and social events.

 The venue seats up to 10,000 people and the park surrounding the venue is free and open to the public, offering a much-needed place to relax and take in the views of the San Diego Bay and the downtown skyline.